 When Windows Preview builds are installed on the computer, the same is reflected in the Windows specifications section under About.
 Notice terms like Insider Preview, different build numbers, and so on.

-Go to Settings > System > About > Windows specifications to find the details.
+Go to Windows Settings > System > About > Windows specifications to find the details.

 3] Run Winver command

-winver command in Windows can reveal details about the current version of Windows along with OS Build.
+The winver command in Windows can reveal details about the current Windows version and the OS Build.

 Type winver in the Run prompt, and press the Enter key.
-This will open a window where all the details will be available.
+This will open a window with all the details.
 Notice details such as Evaluation copy, Expiry, etc., to find if the insider build is installed on the computer.

 4] Check Windows build with PowerShell

-PowerShell is a powerful utility in Windows that can help to figure out the Windows build.
+PowerShell is a powerful utility in Windows that can help determine the Windows build.
 Type and execute the following command:

 Get-WmiObject win32_operatingsystem | select Version